3 Minute Read

 Local experts you can trust.Find an ELP

-Write down what you’ll earn this month and all the expenses you have—everything from the electric bill to retirement savings to groceries (the Monthly Cash Flow Plan budget form can help you here).
-Then put the amounts you want to spend next to each item, such as $100 for the cable bill or $200 for eating out.
+When you make your budget, base your income on your lowest-paid month from the previous year.
+(We’ll cover how to handle more or less income in step three.)
+Then list all your expenses—everything from the electric bill to retirement savings to groceries.
+If you’re a pen-and-paper budgeter, our free Monthly Cash Flow Plan form can help you here.
+Or, if you prefer a digital budget, check out our free budget app EveryDollar.
+After your expenses are listed, put the amount you’ll spend next to each item, such as $100 for the cable bill or $200 for eating out.
 Once it’s all in front of you, the next step is to list your expenses according to importance.

-The most significant item (it’s food, by the way) should be the first item on your Irregular Income Planning form.
-The second most important item (your rent or mortgage payment) should be next.
-Utilities come third, then clothing, then transportation.
-From there, continue to list expenses from most the essential to the least.
+Now that you’ve got a basic, bare-bones budget, it’s time to plan for any income you bring in over that worst-case scenario you sketched out.
+Use our free Irregular Income Planning form or EveryDollar and list all other possible expenses you couldn’t cover in your budget, in order of priority.
+Ask yourself, If I had enough money for one more thing, what would it be?
+Mark that down.
+From there, continue to list expenses from the most essential to the least.
 Do this according to your needs.
 Don’t let some credit card collector scare you into thinking that paying them is a bigger deal than buying your child’s school supplies.
 Now that the plan is set, it’s time to spend.

 3. Go down the list.